 “The program made a significant influence on where I ended up in my career,” the donor said.
 “It was the best thing I ever did in education, and I’m glad I can now enhance the program and help the best students and professors.”

 “We are nationally known for our outstanding tax faculty and our J.D. and LL.M. students who decide to pursue tax careers.
-This generous endowment means UF Law can attract even more academically gifted tax LL.M. students without regard to financial need,” Rosenbury said.
+This generous endowment means UF Law can attract even more academically gifted tax LL.M. students without regard to financial need,” Dean Rosenbury said.

 The gift is part cash pledge and part bequest.
 The UF Foundation will invest the gift in the form of an endowment so that the principal continues to generate income indefinitely.
 That income will be used to recruit new students and offer financial support.
-This gift has the potential to set a standard for support and for the quality of students in the tax LL.M. program, Friel said.
+This gift has the potential to set a standard for support and for the quality of students in the tax LL.M. program.